aneeshsharma/MatrixMultiplyerModule/README.md

 To test the module, run `make test`.
 This will compile the `test.c` file and run the test.
 You need to run `make install` before this to install the module.
 `test.c` tests the module against a 5x5 matrix and checks if the output matches with that of a regular matrix mutiplication function.

+### Remove - `make remove`
+To remove the module, run `make remove`.
+This will remove the module as well as delete the device file at `/dev/matrix-multiplyer`.

+### Check - `make check`
+To check for the module's install status, run `make check`.
+This will check if the module is installed or not.